-Amanda is a M.Sc. student in the Department of Molecular Genetics at the University of Toronto.
+Amanda is a PhD student in the Department of Molecular Genetics at the University of Toronto.
 Amanda is currently working in Dr. Julie Claycomb’s lab examining the essential Argonaute CSR-1 in the mighty nematode C. elegans.
-While she is relatively new to the RNA field, she believes collaboration is an essential part of moving science forward, and is excited to help create a new opportunity for labs in the region to learn from one another.
+She believes the RNA community is great one especially because of it’s diversity.
+She believes collaboration is an essential part of moving science forward, and is excited to help organize TREnD as an opportunity for labs in the region to learn from one another.

 Lauren is a Ph.D. candidate in Dr. Karim Mekhail’s lab at the University of Toronto.
 Lauren’s M.Sc. work involved characterizing the functional role of an endogenous natural antisense transcript in the regulation of Ustilago maydis teliospore dormancy.
 Her current Ph.D. research focuses on modelling neurodegenerative disease-linked mutations to RNA-binding proteins in budding yeast.
 She has a longstanding passion for the study of long non-coding RNA biology, and is excited to join the TREnD 2018 organizing committee to help facilitate discussions and collaborations amongst fellow RNA enthusiasts.

 Matthew is a post-doctoral fellow in Dr. James Ellis’s lab at Sickkids.
 His graduate work revolved around the RNA binding protein DEAD box 1 and its role in early mouse development with Dr. Roseline Godbout at the University of Alberta.
 Now he studies post-transcriptional regulation in induced pluripotent stem cells as they are differentiated into neurons.
 Matthew joined the TREnD organizing committee to continue connecting with RNA focused researchers and assist with building a strong RNA research community.